RosenHe/AssignmentFolder/Java&SpringbootNote.md

 Transmission Control Protocal provides reliable communication between the sender and receiver.
 TCP is used along with the Internet Protocal referred as TCP/IP.

 <h1>UDP</h1>
-User Datagram Proocal provides a connection-less protocol service allowing packet of data to be transferred along two or more nodes.
+User Datagram Protocal provides a connection-less protocol service allowing packet of data to be transferred along two or more nodes.

 <h1>Socket</h1>
 An endpoint between 2 ways communications.